Skip to content

 1 yr + 2 yr renewal

 The DNV is the top choice for Colombian remote workers and freelancers.
-The Medellin-to-Valencia pipeline is real - many Colombian digital nomads are making the move for better infrastructure, safety, and quality of life.
-You need to prove income from non-Spanish clients and show a clean background check.
+The Medellin-to-Valencia pipeline is real: many Colombian digital nomads are making the move for better infrastructure and quality of life.
+You need to prove income from non-Spanish clients and a clean background check, and most apply alongside autonomo registration.

 Best for: Remote workers, freelancers, and digital nomads earning from international clients.